 Will tell you if an item has been consecrated to a particular Principle (e.g. Discern Death can determine if an item is consecrated to Death, Might, Anarchy or Balance.
 Note it will not tell you the specific Path).

-Will tell you if an item has been consecrated, how many miracles it has inside, and will tell you the exact Path (Justice, Life, Freedom, Chaos, Anarchy, Death, Might, Order, Balance or Nature) and level of the miracles.
+Will tell you if an item has been consecrated, how many miracles it has inside, and will tell you the exact Path (Justice, Life, Freedom, Chaos, Anarchy, Death, Might, Order, Balance, Animal, Tree, Weather, Seasonal or Nature Death) and level of the miracles.

 Will tell you if an item has been consecrated to the Path of Nature.

 Will tell you the level to which an item has been Consecrated to that particular Path/Sect.

 Will tell you the level to which an item has been Enchanted to that particular School.